Kyle Palmieri Game Preview: Islanders vs. Penguins

 Palmieri Season Stats Insights

-- In 33 games this season, Palmieri has a plus-minus of -7, while averaging 17:28 on the ice per game.
+- Palmieri has averaged 17:22 of ice time this season (with a plus-minus of -9).

-- Palmieri has a goal in nine of 33 contests this year, but no multi-goal games so far.
+- Palmieri has a goal in nine games this season through 35 games played, but has not had multiple goals in any of those games.

-- Palmieri has a point in 17 of 33 games this year, with multiple points in four of them.
+- Palmieri has a point in 17 games this year (out of 35), including multiple points four times.

-- Palmieri has had an assist in a game 10 times this year over 33 games played, with multiple assists in two games.
+- Palmieri has an assist in 10 of 35 games so far this season, with multiple assists in two of them.

 Sign up for Underdog fantasy today.